hjkgrp/SESAMI_web/README.md

 # SESAMI_web
-The interface to the SESAMI analysis tools
+The interface to the SESAMI analysis tools.

+Use the following command in the terminal to run:
+`python app.py`